Thomasmpr/Portfolio-Fund-Analysis/README.md

 - The optimized portfolio represents a **high-risk, high-return strategy**.
 - The SEEGX mutual fund represents a **more balanced and efficient investment solution** for most long-term investors.

+---

+## Repository Structure

+This repository contains several documents related to the portfolio analysis:

+### Portfolio_Management_Project_Report.docx

+This document contains the **complete written report of the project**.
+It explains the research question, the methodology used to construct the portfolio, the optimization process, and the comparison between the optimized portfolio and the SEEGX mutual fund.

+The report includes detailed explanations of the financial concepts used in the project, such as portfolio optimization, efficient frontier construction, and performance evaluation metrics.

+---

+### Fact Sheet.pdf

+This document summarizes the **key results of the project in a concise format**.

+It presents the main characteristics of the optimized portfolio, including asset allocation, expected return, volatility, and performance indicators.
+The fact sheet provides a quick overview of the portfolio strategy and its comparison with the benchmark indexes and the SEEGX fund.

+---

+### Portfolio Analysis Excel File.xlsx

+This Excel file contains the **data analysis and calculations used throughout the project**.

+It includes:

+- Historical price data used for the analysis
+- Return calculations
+- Risk and performance metrics
+- Portfolio allocation calculations
+- Supporting data used for the portfolio optimization

+This file represents the **quantitative backbone of the project**, where the financial metrics and portfolio statistics were computed.